stevenf7/IsaacSim/source/standalone_examples/cortex/README.md

 When the controller starts up, it performs a synchronization handshake with the belief robot, and you'll see the belief robot snap to the configuration the simulated robot is currently in.
-This prevents the cortex control from jerking the robot it's connecting to.
+This prevents the cortex controller from jerking the robot it's connecting to.

 ### A tutorial stepping through startup and synchronization